Posted 14 October 2025

 "The Ben Kean Medal is awarded to a clinician or educator whose dedication to clinical tropical medicine and impact on the training of students, fellows and/or practitioners of tropical medicine is in keeping with the tradition established by Dr. Kean."

-Nominations for the next Ben Kean Medal will open in 2025.
+The next Ben Kean Medal will be awarded in 2028.

 For a list of previous medalists, scroll down.